joelvh/json2json/README.md

 The "all" property specifies that all properties on the matched object in the original JSON object for which no rule has been defined should automatically be copied to the new JSON object.
 (By default, only the properties specified in the "as" template are created on the new JSON.)
+The "all" option only works if "choose" is not defined (see below).

           all: true
           as: